 Fire and Electrical Accidents

-Both on ships and in port areas, electrical accidents and fires are possible.
-When electrical systems are not kept up to date or are not maintained, shocks and more serious accidents can happen.
 Electrical systems and other causes of fires can be devastating, especially on a ship at sea.
 When there is nowhere to go but overboard, these fires can lead to serious injuries and fatalities.

 Repetitive Use Injuries

-Many jobs on ships and in ports involve using the same movement over and over again.
+Many jobs on ships and in ports involve using the same movement repeatedly.
 This can lead to repetitive use injuries, which cause damage, inflammation, and pain in joints, nerves, ligaments, tendons, and muscles.
-Common areas of the body that maritime workers suffer these injuries include the back, neck, ankles, feet, and hips.

 Slips, Trips, and Falls